 - Hospice aides assist with personal care, including bathing, dressing, oral and nail care and homemaker services in the Inpatient Center and Nursing facilities.

 - Social workers are available to provide emotional support, counseling or assistance with community resources for families.
 Individual sessions or group meetings can often help in dealing with the stress of illness and increased care needs.

 - Chaplains are sensitive to the spiritual needs of individuals facing serious illness.
 The spiritual care staff are available to hospice patients and their caregivers and work closely with their clergy or other spiritual support systems in the community.

 - Hospice physicians and nurse practitioners may visit patients and families to help manage symptoms, discuss treatment options and plan medical care.

 - Complementary therapists Includes our on-staff massage and music therapists, available to patients to relieve pain, bring comfort and provide support.

 - Volunteers visit patients at home, in nursing homes or our Inpatient Center.
 They also check on deliveries of equipment or medication.
 Volunteers provide a friendly smile, a listening ear, a helping hand.
 They complete an in-depth training program before assisting our patients and their families.

 Should other special services become necessary, Hospice & Community Care staff can coordinate them.
 These may include dietary counseling, physical therapy or respiratory therapy.

 Where can I receive hospice care?

-Hospice care is provided for patients in their homes, in nursing homes and retirement communities, in the hospital or in one of Hospice & Community Care's two Inpatient Centers (one in Lancaster and one in Mount Joy).
+Hospice care is provided for patients in their homes, in nursing homes and retirement communities, in the hospital or in Hospice & Community Care's Inpatient Center in Mount Joy.
 Inpatient care, as part of hospice care, is arranged through the physician and the hospice nurse.
 Inpatient care may be given at the hospice center or at area hospitals, depending on the need.